 Okay, so that was the process my friends.
 18 steps wasn’t so bad, eh?
 Especially with worksheets, right?
 Everyone loves #AdultHomework.

-Soooooo, will you be building an email course to encourage signups to your list?
+Soooooo, will you be building an email course or challenge to encourage signups to your list?
 What will the topic be?
 Do tell (in the comments below).